A familiar invoice arrives

 Each reveal, review, supplier update, and approval leaves a record of who checked what and why the payment was allowed to move forward.

-It helps prevent wrong payments by checking supplier and bank details before an invoice is approved.
+It helps prevent wrong payments by checking supplier and bank details against verified records before an invoice is approved.
+The most common risk: a trusted supplier's bank account changes, and nobody notices until the money is gone.

 No tool can guarantee that.
 PayHQ adds practical checks so changed payment details and missing verification are easier to catch before payment approval.

-Bring a real supplier-payment process to the demo.
-We will walk through where PayHQ adds checks before approval.
+Bring a real supplier invoice to the demo.
+We will walk through exactly where PayHQ adds checks before approval.